ofgulban/segmentator/README.md

 Segmentator is a free and open-source package for multi-dimensional data exploration and segmentation for 3D images.
 This application is mainly developed and tested using ultra-high field magnetic resonance imaging (MRI) brain data.

-The goal is to provide a complementary tool to the already available brain tissue segmentation methods (to the best of our knowledge) in other software packages (FSL, Freesurfer, SPM, Brainvoyager, ITK-Snap, MIPAV).
+The goal is to provide a complementary tool to the already available brain tissue segmentation methods (to the best of our knowledge) in other software packages (FSL, Freesurfer, SPM, Brainvoyager, ITK-Snap etc.).

 ## Core dependencies
 [**Python 2.7**](https://www.python.org/download/releases/2.7/)